thenickdude/snap-to-s3/Readme.md

 sudo yum install git
 ```

-If you want to use zstd compression instead (with `--compression zstd`), make sure you have the "zstd" package installed.
+If you want to use zstd compression instead (with `--compression zstd`), make sure you have the
+"zstd" package installed.

+If your instance attaches its drives using NVMe (i.e. disks have names like /dev/nvme1n1), you
+also need to have an NVMe tool installed (`ebsnvme-id` provided by the package `ec2-util` on
+Amazon Linux, or `nvme` provided by the package `nvme-cli` on other Linuxes).

 Now you can fetch and install snap-to-s3 from NPM: